Audi A3 Saloon Review & Prices

 Boot space

-With a capacity of 425 litres, the A3 Saloon’s boot is about 15% bigger than that of the A3 Sportback.
+With a capacity of 425 litres, the A3 Saloon’s boot capacity is a bit bigger than that of the A3 Sportback.
 It’s a good square shape and you can get a few big suitcases in there.
-The back seats fold down for more space, but the boot opening is quite small so it’s more of a pain to load than the Sportback would be.
+The back seats fold down for more space, but the boot opening is quite small so it’s more of a pain to load than the Sportback is, and the lower boot ceiling means it's not as easy to fit larger items.
 There’s a couple of extra storage spaces to the sides, but you don’t get the Sportback’s height adjustable boot floor.

 Looking at the alternatives, the Mercedes CLA has the biggest boot at 440 litres, so it’s the better choice if practicality is a priority.
 There's also an estate-like Shooting Brake version with 485 litres.
-The BMW 2 Series Gran Coupe is on par with the A3 with just five litres extra.
+The BMW 2 Series Gran Coupe is on par with the A3 with just five litres extra, while the Mercedes A-Class Saloon is well down on 395 litres.

 Interior style, infotainment and accessories

 The interior of the A3 Saloon has a nice, clear layout but the actual design is a little fussy.
 Especially in front of the driver, where there are angular air vents positioned oddly high up.
-Material quality isn’t what we’d expect of an Audi, either.
 The upper dashboard surfaces, the steering wheel and all the buttons have a suitably premium feel, but below that some materials are a bit cheap and scratchy.

-Other standard features include a digital driver’s display that shows all sorts of information including full screen sat nav maps, dual-zone climate control, cruise control and USB-C charging ports.
+The excellent Virtual Cockpit, which is a digital instrument display, is standard-fit from 2024 and shows all sorts of information including full screen sat nav maps, dual-zone climate control, cruise control and USB-C charging ports.

 MPG, emissions and tax